In March, Pinterest rolled out a new design for its profile pages. As expected, users flipped out.

 What to Love:

-• The user profile, avatar and info are now at the top of the page.
+- The user profile, avatar, and info are now at the top of the page.
 Before the redesign, these elements were on the left-hand side of the page.
-At the top, the user info is more visible, which is especially beneficial to businesses using Pinterest for increased brand awareness.
+At the top, the user info is more visible, which is especially beneficial to businesses using Pinterest to increase brand awareness.
 The profile at the top also allows for more space, making the page look less cluttered.

-• Boards display the most recent pin as the largest thumbnail.
-Below the large thumbnail are the four most recent images after that.
+- Boards display the most recent pin as the largest thumbnail.
+Below the large thumbnail are the four most recent images.
 When they featured same-sized thumbnails, boards that were not filled yet tended to look empty on the profile page.
-Now, with a large thumbnail filling up most of the display, the board can still look full even with just one or two pins.
+With a large thumbnail filling up most of the display, the board can still look full, even with just one or two pins.

-• Options and actions are on a single bar.
-Whereas the old design had the “Follow” button on the left hand side and page view options at the top, the new design has them all on a single line beneath the main user info for easier navigation.
+- Options and actions are on a single bar.
+Whereas the old design had the “Follow” button on the left-hand side and page view options at the top, it has them all on a single line beneath the main user info for more straightforward navigation.

 What to Hate: